sirasmu/CommandLineFun/using_vim.md

 *INSERT mode* ia entered by pressing `I` within NORMAL mode.
 It is used typing normally.
 To exit press `ESC` or `CTRL+C`.

-*LAST-LINE mode* is entered when you press `:` in NORMAL mode you go to LAST-LINE mode.
+*LAST-LINE mode* is entered when you press `:` in NORMAL mode.
 Now you can type commands for saving, quiting and similar.